 underneath side of the iron, there is a ink marked price of 1/9, this was probably put on when the iron was sold and it has stayed there all this time because of a dip in the metal, which is also

 right in the position where you would rub every time you would sharpen it.
-The iron was a terrible shape when I got it, the last 2" near the cutting end was bent up and of coarse you can't straighten
+The iron was a terrible shape when I got it, the last 2" near the cutting end was bent up and of course you can't straighten

 this bit easily.
 I worked on the iron for the best part of 2 days and boy was it worth it as it now works like a Rolls Royce.
 Many thanks to the man who informed me.